 There is no surprise that customers are becoming more involved in-service delivery than ever before.
 Customers have always had a role to play during service delivery.
-The only difference is their role is becoming more significant thanks to self-service technology advancements and the lesser need to hire more people.
-Think about this, if a machine or everyday customer can perform the works that a paid employee can, what is the point of even hiring them?
-That is the mindset that many companies are adapting to; it’s cheaper, involves less resources and encourages the customer to get involved.
+The only difference is their role is becoming more significant thanks to self-service technology advancements.

-Many customers also prefer it, as it gives them the option to go at their own pace, cater to those who may not enjoy this type of human interaction, and encourage them to learn new technological and problem solving skills.
+Some customers may also prefer it, as it gives them the option to go at their own pace, cater to those who may not enjoy this type of human interaction, and encourage them to learn new technological and problem solving skills.
 Not only this, but companies are also adapting to the self-service approach of providing a contactless experience for customers in light of the Covid-19 pandemic.
-It can often create a positive image for businesses, whereby implementing a contactless service depicts to customers that they care about their health and safety.
+It may help create a positive image for businesses, whereby implementing a contactless service may depict to customers that they care about their health and safety.

 Here are just some of the many thing’s customers can do:

 What does the future hold for customer self-service?
-Whether you like it or not, it is here to stay and will probably continue to grow.
-Over 60% of US customers prefer an automated self-service for simple customer service tasks!
+It is here to stay and will probably continue to grow.

 AI bots and virtual customer assistants are here for the long haul